We discuss 10 definitive AI chatbot trends, predictions and expectations for coming years. Dive in to find out the latest chatbot trends.

 Take, for example, Human Resources.
 HR is one of the most essential internal factors in a company’s long-term success.

-While hiring often takes center stage, your HR team is responsible for a million other duties that directly influence your bottom line but aren’t as visible as hiring.
-These could be responsibilities like legal compliance systems, audits, conflict resolution, policy creation, streamlining, training and leadership development.
+While hiring often takes centre stage; your HR team is responsible for many other duties that directly influence your bottom line but aren’t as visible as hiring.
+These could include legal compliance systems, audits, conflict resolution, policy creation, streamlining, training and leadership development.

 Research has found that between 40-50% of HR time is spent handling talent management and responding to internal queries and questions.
-This takes away from your teams time, time that could be better spent on planning, strategizing, recruiting and developing talent.
+This takes away from your team’s time, time that could be better spent on planning, strategising, recruiting and developing talent.

-With an HR chatbot, you can handle everything from employee query resolution to candidate qualification.
+You can handle everything from employee query resolution to candidate qualification with an HR chatbot.

 Suggested Reading: Chatbots: Applications, Use-cases & Templates